Malwprotector/termslens/README.md

 ---
 ## Installing and running
 ---
 <i>Note: I haven't had time to compile my software yet.
-If you just want to get it working, you will need to check that [python3](https://www.python.org/) is installed on your computer, that the [modules mentioned below](https://github.com/Malwprotector/termslens/blob/main/README.md#requirements) are also installed, then download the files from the github repository to your computer, then run the termslens file.
-(The data.csv file must be in the same directory as the latter for this to work)</i>
+If you just want to get it working, you will need to check that [python3](https://www.python.org/) is installed on your computer, that the [modules mentioned below](https://github.com/Malwprotector/termslens/blob/main/README.md#requirements) are also installed, then download the files from the github repository to your computer, then run the `termslens_gui.py` file.
+(The `data.csv` and `interface.kv` file must be in the same directory as `termslens_gui.py` for this to work)</i>

 ### Graphical User Interface (`termslens_gui.py`)